-Latest time for lodging:

-Pink forms of proxy for the Court Meeting (note 1)

-White forms of proxy for the Extraordinary

-General Meeting (note 1) General Meeting (note 1) 4:45 p.m. on Saturday, 25th September, 1999

-Court Meeting

-Extraordinary General Meeting

-concluded or adjourned) on

-Monday, 27th September, 1999

-Court hearing of the petition to sanction

-the Stock Exchange Scheme

-Transfer Approval Deadline

-Election Deadline (note 2)

-and also announced in the Newspapers

-Effective Date (note 3)
+Latest time for lodging: Pink forms of proxy for the Court Meeting (note 1) 4:30 p.m. on Saturday, 25th September, 1999 White forms of proxy for the Extraordinary General Meeting (note 1) Court Meeting Extraordinary General Meeting4:45 p.m. (or as soon thereafter as the Court Meeting shall have been concluded or adjourned) on Monday, 27th September, 1999 Court hearing of the petition to sanction the Stock Exchange Scheme Monday, 11th October, 1999 Transfer Approval Deadline To be notified by the Stock Exchange in writing and also announced in the Newspapers Election Deadline (note 2) To be notified by the Stock Exchange in writing and also announced in the Newspapers Effective Date (note 3) To be notified by the Stock Exchange in writing and also announced in the Newspapers Notes: 1.
+Forms of proxy should be lodged at the registered office of the Stock Exchange, 1st Floor, One and Two